BBC Worldwide Picks Vindicia Payment Tech for VoD Store

 BBC Store will be integrated with the BBC's catch up service, BBC iPlayer, enabling consumers to search, purchase and watch BBC content using a single platform.

-Gene Hoffman, chief executive officer and chairman at Vindicia, said: "Vindicia's CashBox solution enables audiences to buy BBC content quickly and easily using cash available in their e-wallet, or via other means, such as PayPal or store-bought gift cards."
+Gene Hoffman, chief executive officer at Vindicia, said: "Vindicia's CashBox solution enables audiences to buy BBC content quickly and easily using cash available in their e-wallet, or via other means, such as PayPal or store-bought gift cards."

 Vindicia's CashBox is a Software as a Service (SaaS) solution, and the platform is scalable and adapts to cope with spikes in demand.